Sophie Marceau

 A still from the movie Fidelity

-In 2018, Marceau starred in her latest comedy to date, "Madame Mills, une voisine si parfaite."
+In 2018, Marceau starred in her most recent comedy, "Madame Mills, une voisine si parfaite."
 Besides playing the lead role of Hélène, she also directed the film.
-The brilliant Pierre Richard portrayed "Madame" on screen.
+The legendary Pierre Richard brought "Madame" to life on screen.

 Sophie Marceau and Pierre Richard